-Most University employees who work with students are responsible for promptly reporting any concerns regarding discrimination and harassment.
+Most University employees who work with students are responsible for promptly reporting any concerns regarding sex discrimination.
 Students should be advised of your reporting obligation, so they can determine the extent of the information they wish to disclose.

-If a student reports sexual violence, inform them that you are non-confidential and must report the name of the perpetrator(s), the student(s) affected, as well as the relevant facts, once they are disclosed to you.
-Inform the student that there are confidential reporting options including CAPS and Survivor Advocacy.
-Advise students that when a non-confidential report is made they will be contacted to be provided with resources, information and options but it is their decision whether they want to file a complaint and/or utilize resources.
+If a student is reporting sexual violence, inform them that you must report the name of the perpetrator(s), the student(s) affected, as well as the relevant facts, once they are disclosed to you.
+Inform the student that the University will consider requests for confidentiality, and that OASIS and CAPS are confidential reporting options.
+Advise students that even if their concern is reported, it is their decision whether they want to file a complaint and/or utilize available support and assistance options.